-Applicants for credit who are dissatisfied with the outcome of an application may have the decision reviewed and can expect to be provided with a clear indication of the reasons for the University's ruling.
-The review procedure is set out in Section 6, Review of grades and academic rulings.
+Applicants for credit who are dissatisfied with the outcome of an application may have the decision reviewed and can expect to be provided with a clear indication of the reasons for the ruling.
+The review procedure is set out in Section 6.2 Review of Academic Rulings.